enkidevs/curriculum/General/Networking/what-is-a-port.md

 ---
 ## Content

-In *computer networking*, a **port**[1] is an essential component of the *Internet Protocol*.
-They are numbers that identify individual services on a networked computer.
+In *computer networking*, the **port**[1] is an essential component of the *Internet Protocol*.
+It is passed as a numerical value that identifies individual services on a networked computer.

 A *web server* and a *mail server* can be hosted by the same machine, but they need to be assigned **different** port numbers.